Intent

 Impact

 Children are assessed informally throughout the PE lessons to ensure appropriate activities.
-Assessment data for PE is recorded every half term against the movement skill objectives on each ‘Fun Card’.
+Assessment data for PE is recorded every half term in our online portal.
 At the end of the year comments are made in each child's report to reflect their achievements in PE and the information is passed onto the children’s next class teacher to ensure they plan lessons to the ability they had achieved with the skills from the previous year.
-As Wild Woods is primarily linked to the broader aspects of PE it is assessed holistically at the end of the year.
-We consider pupils ability to co-operate in physical activities, if they can maintain a level of physical activity for a time, their willingness to participate in new activities and their fine and gross co-ordination.

-Sports Premium, this grant is given to help improve the quality of PE and sport in schools.
+This grant is given to help improve the quality of PE and sport in schools.
 It must be used to fund PE activities.

 To find out more visit our PE and Sport Premium page